linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 ##### Connect to Wi-Fi Network

 1. On the homepage of Control Center, click ![network_normal](icon/network_normal.svg).
-2. Click **Wireless Network**.
+2. Click **Wireless Network** to enter the setting page of wireless network.
 3. Switch on **Wireless Network Adapter** to enable the wireless network.
 4. The computer will auto search the nearby wireless network available .
-5. Select the wireless network to connect.
+5. Select the correct wireless network to connect.
    - If the network is open, it will auto connect to the network.
    - If the network is encrypted, please enter the password and click **Connect**.

 ##### Connect to Hidden Network

-To prevent others from scanning your network and cracking your password, you can hide the wireless network in the router settings, and connect to the hidden Wi-Fi as below.
+To prevent others from scanning your network and cracking your password, you can hide the wireless network in the router settings.
+After that, you will have to connect to it manually to surf the Internet.

 1. On the homepage of Control Center, click ![network_normal](icon/network_normal.svg).
-2. Click **Wireless Network**.
+2. Click **Wireless Network** to enter the setting page of wireless network.
 3. Switch on **Wireless Network Adapter** to enable the wireless network.
 4. Click **Connect to Hidden Network**.
 5. Enter the name, SSID, and other required info.